Need to get out in nature? Get up close to animals? And eat great food?

 Step 4: Local Dining Outside

 You’ve hiked, you’ve seen Northwest animals and now you’re ready for dinner.
-Check out these recommendations from Visit Rainier for local eateries with takeout or safe outside dining experiences.
+Check out these recommendations from Visit Rainier for local eateries with takeout or outside dining experiences.

 - Scaleburger is an iconic roadside burger shack with outdoor seating